Brigandine: Serbian toke

-Japanese kikko armour
+Japanese kikko

 Kikko is the Japanese form of brigandine.
 Kikko are hexagonal plates made from iron or hardened leather and sewn to cloth.
 These plates were either hidden by a layer of cloth or left exposed.
 Kikko were used only relatively recently, during the 16th century.

 Kikko comes in many forms including coats, vests, gloves, arm and thigh protectors, and helmet neck guards.
 Kikko armour was worn as a standalone defense or under other types of armour as additional protection.

-Korean Dujeong-gap (두정갑)
+Korean dujeong-gap

-The Korean Dujeong-gap is the Korean equivalent of brigandine worn by the Joseon Army and Navy.
-In the late Joseon dynasty, the Dujeong-gap became the primary form of Korean metallic armor and often reached below the knees when worn.
+The Korean dujeong-gap is the Korean equivalent of brigandine worn by the Joseon Army and Navy.
+In the late Joseon dynasty, the dujeong-gap became the primary form of Korean metallic armor and often reached below the knees when worn.
 The helmet assumes a conical shape and has three brigandine neck defenses attached to the sides and back of the helmet.
-The exterior fabric of the Dujeong-gap varied; however, examples from the 18th century onwards show the usage of red cotton flannel, red velvet, and yellow cotton (often used for less decorated armors worn by lower-ranking officers and soldiers).
-The plates used within the Dujeong-gap also varied and could be made of either iron, copper, or leather.
-Dujeong-gaps with metal plates were worn by the Pengbaesu, and the Gabsa, while Dujeong-gaps with leather plates were part of a set of leather armor worn by peasants called pigabju.
+The exterior fabric of the dujeong-gap varied; however, examples from the 18th century onwards show the usage of red cotton flannel, red velvet, and yellow cotton (often used for less decorated armors worn by lower-ranking officers and soldiers).
+The plates used within the dujeong-gap also varied and could be made of either iron, copper, or leather.
+Dujeong-gap with metal plates were worn by the Pengbaesu, and the Gabsa, while the dujeong-gap with leather plates were part of a set of leather armor worn by peasants called pigabju.